-Naturally this type of football art is not unique to Legia but these artistic groups use a variety of templates, ideas and concepts to bring colourful imagery often across themes such as friendships, former player and gender to great eye catching projects related to the club.
-The subjects of the art is like the artists themselves; namely highly diverse but nearly always reflects across club symbolism, fanaticism, iconic players, traditional links or historic domestic trophy wins.
+Naturally, this type of football art is not unique to Legia but these artistic groups use a variety of templates, ideas and concepts to bring colourful imagery often across themes such as friendships, former player and gender to great eye-catching projects related to the club.
+The subjects of the art are like the artists themselves; namely highly diverse but nearly always reflects across club symbolism, fanaticism, iconic players, traditional links or historic domestic trophy wins.

 A lot of the graffiti in Poland occurs in similar places to that it exists within other countries, namely along railway lines or on train carriages.
-In many working class neighbourhoods the art can be politically incorrect in tone particularly if located near areas of poverty or industrial decline.
-In the case of the work dedicated to Legia its best creative forms are located in urban areas in close proximity to the Legia stadium.
+In many working class neighbourhoods, the art can be politically incorrect in a tone particularly if located near areas of poverty or industrial decline.
+In the case of the work dedicated to Legia, its best creative forms are located in urban areas in close proximity to the Legia stadium.